 Roman Catholic Fresno Dioceses Sexual Abuse Attorneys

-Rosenfeld Injury Lawyers LLC has helped many sexual abuse survivors pursue justice and obtain financial compensation to recover their damages.
+Rosenfeld Injury Lawyers LLC has helped many sexual abuse survivors pursue justice and obtain financial compensation to recover their punitive damages.
 If you have been harmed, we are here to listen to your story in a confidential setting.
 Let us protect your rights.
 We can use California tort laws to ensure that your case is resolved successfully.

 Diocese of Fresno Slow to Respond

 In January 2020, the Diocese of Fresno faced a civil lawsuit for its failure to respond to allegations involving sexual assault by a clergy member.
 The alleged victim accused Reverend Anthony Marino in 1979 and 1980 of sexual assault when the victim was a young boy.